ege-sahin/netflix-login-testProject/README.md

 In order to run the test.js, in test folder you should add some dependencies.

 In test folder, run these commands on terminal
- - npm init
+ - npm init,
- - npm install Selenium-Webdriver
+ - npm install Selenium-Webdriver,
- - npm install chromedriver
+ - npm install chromedriver,
  - npm install geckodriver

 --------------------------------------------------------------------------------